MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/troubleshoot-on-prem.md

     .\Set-ServiceControlManagerPermissions.ps1
     ```

-1. Run the following command in Powershell with Administrator privileges to verify the setup.
+1. Run the following command in PowerShell with Administrator privileges to verify the setup.

     ```powershell
     .\Set-ServiceControlManagerPermissions.ps1 -Test